T-COL: Generating Counterfactual Explanations for General User Preferences on Variable Machine Learning Systems: Related Work

 \subsection{Counterfactual Explanation Generation Approaches}

-The two main categories of CE generation approaches can be divided into optimization-based and feature-based methods, depending on the generation methodology.
+The CE generation approaches can be divided into two main categories: Optimization (OPT) and Heuristic Search Strategy (HSS) \cite{guidotti2022counterfactual}.
+Among these, HSS can be further classified into instance-based (IB) and Decision Tree (DT)-based methods.

-Optimization-based approaches generate CEs by perturbing the original data points so that they cross the decision boundary and are classified as the desired class.
-This intuitive idea has been used by many researchers to model different properties as optimization problems and design different optimization methods.
-For example, \citet{wachter2018counterfactual} introduced the concept of CE and constructed an optimization objective based on the distance between the counterfactual sample and the query sample and the prediction of the counterfactual sample made by the decision model, which was optimized by adam \citep{kingma2014adam}.
-There are also researchers who have formalized most of the properties introduced in previous work on CE as different constraints on the optimization objective and solved for the CE using constrained optimization learning \citep{maragno2022counterfactual}.
-Optimization objectives can be solved using methods such as integer coding \citep{ustun2019actionable} and gradient descent \citep{mothilal2020explaining}.
-Another optimization-based method involves solving for perturbations about query samples in the data space, where perturbations can be learned in the discrete data space by calculating diversity-enforcing losses \citep{Rodriguez_2021_ICCV} or finding the sample points most relevant to the target CE from the data space to construct counterfactual pairs, each counterfactual pair consists of a query sample and a selected target sample, and deriving the set of CEs from the counterfactual pairs by an iterative approach \citep{tran2021counterfactual}.
-In addition, the solution of the CE problem has been formalized as an optimization problem for a non-monotonic submodular function in \citep{tsirtsis2020decisions} which can be solved by randomization methods.
+OPT approaches generate CEs by perturbing the original data points to cross the decision boundary and be classified as the desired class.
+There are model-agnostic optimization methods and model-specific computational methods designed for ML models \cite{artelt2019computation}.
+Some researchers model the generation of CEs as optimization problems with this idea and set different constraints for the objective \cite{10.1145/3527848}.
+For example, \citet{wachter2018counterfactual} introduced the concept of CE and constructed an optimization objective based on the distance between the counterfactual and the query sample and the prediction of the counterfactual made by the decision model, which was optimized by Adam \cite{kingma2014adam}.
+There are also researchers who have formalized most of the properties introduced in previous work on CE as different constraints on the optimization objective and solved for the CE using constrained optimization learning \cite{maragno2022counterfactual}.
+Optimization objectives can be solved using methods such as integer coding \cite{ustun2019actionable} and gradient descent \cite{mothilal2020explaining}.
+In addition, the solution of the CE problem has been formalized as an optimization problem for a non-monotonic submodular function in \cite{tsirtsis2020decisions}, which can be solved by randomization methods. \citet{guidotti_ensemble_2021} proposed an ensemble CE method that combines multiple weak counterfactual explainers to comprehensively consider all desired properties of CEs.